TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 # Install dependencies
 pip install requests gitpython tqdm litellm

-# Set your GitHub token (recommended to avoid rate limits)
+# Set your GitHub token (will work without it but recommended to avoid rate limits)
+# It's free to get one from https://github.com/marketplace/a
 export GITHUB_TOKEN=your_github_token

 # Basic usage - collect from this repository